LIVVkit/LIVVkit/docs/usage.rst

     branch (light purple path) and incremental changes are made (f001--f003).
 These changes frequently undergo the standard set of LIVVkit verification tests (dashed cyan circles).
-Once the feature is complete and tested (f003), it is ready to be merged into develop (which includes the new features d125--d126) and a `pull request' will be opened by the developer (dashed arrow).
+Once the feature is complete and tested (f003), it is ready to be merged into develop (which includes the new features d125--d126) and a Pull Request will be opened by the developer (dashed arrow).
 At this point, the integrators merge the feature into a local copy of the development branch and the full set of LIVVkit integration tests are started (filled cyan circle).
 Once passed, the feature is merged into develop (d127) and the pull request is closed.
 After enough